BU-Spark/ds-boston-bpda-br-election/DELIVERABLES/team2-deliverable-3.md

 exceeding polling forecasts to receive 46% of the popular vote in the first round.
 Bolsonaro’s immense popularity and majority win explains the outlier in election year 2018 and the shift of party nominations.

+### Overarching Question: How have voting patterns changed over time

+This question is in progress of being answered thoroughly, at the moment our analysis of how voting patterns have changed over time is a culmination our four key questions combined.
+Our team set out to answer this question by forming an additional four key questions, detailed in our report, to further investigate Brazilian immigrant voting patterns, relevant exogenous political variables, and voter turnout for the top political parties from the top voting countries.
+Our analysis spans 6 election datasets across two decades and this data is publically available voting data from the BPDA.
+Our final report will detail the initial preprocessing needed to ensure consistencies across the data then dive into the analysis of each key question.
+Finally, the report will conclude by answering the overarching question with the analysis developed through the 4 key questions.

 ---

 ## Refined Project Proposal